Introduction and club history

 Heriot-Watt University Boat Club is a highly competitive Scottish rowing club.

 Having begun with just a cox box and a life jacket, the past members of the club are a credit to both HWUBC and the University.
-We are now the proud owners of 16 boats, 3 cox boxes and plenty life jackets to go round!
+We are now the proud owners of 16 boats, 3 cox boxes and plenty of life jackets to go round!
 This is solely down to the hard work of the members and the support we have received from the University and the Sports Union.

-We pride ourselves on hard work and commitment to the club and travel as far as London to row in highly profile races such as Head of River Race, BUCS regatta and Henley Royal Regatta as well as a training camp at the end of semester 2.
+We pride ourselves on hard work and commitment to the club, and travel as far as London to row in highly profile races such as Head of River Race, BUCS regatta and Henley Royal Regatta, as well as a training camp at the end of semester 2.

-Our fresher troop is incredibly important to us in order for the club to continue to grow and produce excellent results, our freshers and older club members get the benefit of the best coaches and facilities in Scotland and this is reflected in the excellent results the club achieves.
+Our fresher troop is incredibly important to us in order for the club to continue to grow and produce excellent results.
+Our freshers and older club members get the benefit of the best coaches and facilities in Scotland and this is reflected in the excellent results the club achieves.

 Our club charter